KNeugent/LineOfSightBinaries/README.md

 We'd also like to set a brightness criteria.
 Based on our observing setup, we won't detect any OB stars fainter than V = 21.
 Using these cuts, we find `26,762` OB stars in M31.

-I've included the M31binaries.csv and M31OBs.csv files that contain the coordinates of the M31 red supergiant + OB binaries and known OB stars in M31, respectively (in decimal degree csv format).
-Running the lineOfSight.py script with the following inputs outputs the losResults.csv file.
+I've included the `M31_binaries.csv` and `M31_OBs.csv` files that contain the coordinates of the M31 red supergiant + OB binaries and known OB stars in M31, respectively (in decimal degree csv format).
+Running the `line_of_sight.py` script with the following inputs outputs the `los_results.csv` file.

 Inputs:
-* nRuns = 10000
+* n_runs = 10000
-* distLOS = 0.75 # arcseconds
+* dist_LOS = 0.75 # arcseconds
-* distSurvey = 5 # arcminutes
+* dist_survey = 5 # arcminutes
-* unknownBinaries = `M31binaries.csv`
+* unknown_binaries = `M31_binaries.csv`
-* secondaries = `M31OBs.csv`
+* secondaries = `M31_OBs.csv`

-The output is then `losResults.csv` which shows the percentage of times each M31 red supergiant + OB binary was close enough to another OB star to be deemed a line-of-sight binary.
+The output is then `los_results.csv` which shows the percentage of times each M31 red supergiant + OB binary was close enough to another OB star to be deemed a line-of-sight binary.
 On this run of the simulation, the highest percentage was 1.2%.
 So, it is very unlikely that any of these objects are line-of-sight binaries!